mediafinger/rabbitmq_presentation/PITCHME.md

 However you will need a strategy to create consistency eventually.
 A cron job that sends messages every night for each customer whose data changed in the last 24h can create consistency.

-As your system might have less load at night time, you could device to set a _QoS level_ and handle errors differently.
+As your system might have less load at night time, you could device to set a _QoS level_ and handle failures with _dead-letter queues_.

 +++
 #### Data changes